-In the evening we meet up with our travel group and delegate, took another (for me horrible) boat ride back to harbour where our bus was parking.
+In the evening we meet up with our travel group and delegate, took another (for me horrible) boat ride back to the harbor where our bus was parking.
 Get on in and went back home.

 On Saturday morning we were already back home.

-For me, it was beautifully spent the weekend.
+For me, it was a beautifully spent the weekend.
 The atmosphere in there was something else.
-If you’re not a fan of huge tourists crowd then you should probably visit Venezia in any other time than Carnival season.
+If you’re not a fan of a huge tourist crowd then you should probably visit Venezia at any other time than Carnival season.
 I’m sure it’s gonna be great anyway.
 For me, the costumes were an inseparable part of the whole trip.

 In the end, it felt so natural to see a person wearing a skirt three times their size in the surroundings of Venezia alleys.

-It was sight like no other.
+It was a sight like no other.
 Highly recommending.

 Thank you for your attention